Ranomafana National Park

 The park's name is derived from the Malagasy words rano mafana ("hot water") due to the hot springs in the nearby town of Ranomafana.

-Fauna & Flora
+Flora and fauna

 The range of altitudes in the park produces a variety of forest types, including lowland rainforest and cloud forest.
 These forests support high levels of biodiversity.
 The park hosts 90 species of butterflies, 112 species of frogs, 22 species of lizards, 22 species of snake, and 118 species of birds, 30 of which are endemic to the park.
 Notable birds include ground rollers, blue vangas, short-legged ground rollers and brown mesites.

 Scientific research

 There are four main sites for scientific research.
 Talatakely is located within walking distance of Centre ValBio and is also accessible to tourists off of Route 25.
 Talatakely is the site of the original research camp and is one of the few locations in the park where Prolemur simus can be seen.
 The three remaining research sites (Vatoharanana, Valohoaka, and Mangevo) maintain bush camp facilities.
 In addition to these main sites, research has been conducted throughout the park.